L3MON4D3/LuaSnip/README.md

 - `ext_opts`: Additional options passed to extmarks.
 Can be used to add passive/active highlight on a per-node-basis (more info in DOC.md)
 - `parser_nested_assembler`: Override the default behaviour of inserting a `choiceNode` containing the nested snippet and an empty `insertNode` for nested placeholders (`"${1: ${2: this is nested}}"`).
 For an example (behaviour more similar to vscode), check [here](https://github.com/L3MON4D3/LuaSnip/wiki/Nice-Configs#imitate-vscodes-behaviour-for-nested-placeholders)
 - `ft_func`: Source of possible filetypes for snippets.
 Defaults to a function, which returns `vim.split(vim.bo.filetype, ".", true)`, but check [filetype_functions](lua/luasnip/extras/filetype_functions.lua) for other options
+- `snip_env`: The global environment will be extended with this table in some places, eg. in files loaded by the [lua-loader](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#lua-snippets-loader).
+Setting `snip_env` to `{ some_global = "a value" }` will add the global variable `some_global` while evaluating these files.
+If you mind the (probably) large number of generated warnings, consider adding the keys set here to the globals recognized by lua-language-server.

 Inspired by [vsnip.vim](https://github.com/hrsh7th/vim-vsnip/)